 We’d love to say that everyone who puts forth the effort will win a scholarship, but that’s simply not the case.
-Even though there are more than 1 million programs, the odds of winning a scholarship are about 1 in 8 for those seeking a bachelor’s degree.
+Even though there are more than 1 million programs, only 7% of undergraduates will receive a scholarship.
 Earning a full-ride scholarship is even more elusive.
 Less than 1% of incoming freshmen receive this type of award.
 If you’re lucky enough to win a scholarship, you may be wondering, “Are scholarships taxable?”

 The answer, unfortunately, is not that cut and dry.
 Although scholarships are billed as “free money” for college, many of them are not 100% free.
 Depending on the amount you receive and how the funds are used, you may have to claim some or all of your scholarship as unearned income on your tax return.
 To help you determine if your scholarship is taxable or not, we’ve put together some easy guidelines for you to follow.